 Poland buys private art collection that includes a da Vinci

-Poland's Culture Ministry has signed a deal to buy a precious private art collection that includes a painting by Leonardo da Vinci, acting to ensure that it would remain part of Poland's patrimony for further generations.
+In this April 12, 2011 file photo Leonardo Da Vinci's painting "Lady with an Ermine" is displayed by art conservators at the Royal Castle in Warsaw, Poland.
+Poland's Culture Ministry has signed a deal Thursday Dec.
+29, 2016 to purchase a precious private art collection that includes a painting by Leonardo da Vinci among its 86,000 objects.

 |Title